Jordanbarker/jordanbarker.github.io/marathon.md

 ## AI Coach

 I've used Garmin's built-in coaching tools in the past, but the max distance for a race is a half-marathon, so I needed to improvise.
-There are [plenty](https://www.halhigdon.com/training/marathon-training/) [of](https://marathonhandbook.com/trainingplans/marathon-training-plans/) [great](https://www.mymottiv.com/marathon-training-plan) marathon training plans online, but I wanted more autonomy so I built my own coaching tool.
+There are [plenty](https://www.halhigdon.com/training/marathon-training/) [of](https://marathonhandbook.com/trainingplans/marathon-training-plans/) [great](https://www.mymottiv.com/marathon-training-plan) marathon training plans online, but I wanted more autonomy, so I built my own coaching tool.

 ### Data

-I used deep research from Perplexity and ChatGPT to gather articles and papers on various running topics that I found interesting while training, and reviewed the results myself to verify authenticity.
-I primarly looked at what cohorts were studied, how many participants, and if the findings had been replicated.
-This knowledge base served as the primer for the LLM to give it the latest context.
+I used deep research from Perplexity and ChatGPT to gather articles and papers on various running topics that I found interesting while training, such as "What is the ideal running cadence?" or "Are warmups and cooldowns important?"
+I reviewed the results myself to verify accuracy by looking at what cohorts were studied, how many participants, and if the findings had been replicated in other studies.
+After review, the notes were added as context for the coach.
+This knowledge base served as the primer for the LLM to give it the latest relevant information.
+Ideally, this process would be continously updating as need data came out, but that is a future problem to solve.

 Next, I used [garth](https://github.com/matin/garth) to pull my latest running data from Garmin.
 Below is an example of what information is gathered about my training status.